Azimuthal anisotropy of jet particles in p-Pb and Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Data analysis

-A detailed description of the procedure developed to calculate the jet-particle $v_2$ is given in Ref.~\cite{SupMat}.
-The jet-particle $v_{2}$ measurement consists of four main parts: i) construction of the two-particle (charged particles at midrapidity regarded as trigger and associated particles) correlation function, ii) extraction of the near-side jet peak (the signal) and background yields by fitting the two-particle correlation function, iii) calculation of the $v_{2}$ of particle pairs represented by the trigger particles using, for the first time, three-particle correlations in p--Pb collisions and the scalar product method with the three-subevent technique in Pb--Pb collisions, and iv) extraction of the $v_{2}$ of jet particles (signal), in given trigger- and associated-particle \pt intervals, using a two-component fit function that takes into account the relative contribution from both jets and background to the particle-pair $v_2$.
+The procedure developed to calculate the jet-particle $v_2$ is detailed in Ref.~\cite{SupMat}.
+The jet-particle $v_{2}$ measurement consists of four main parts: i) construction of the two-particle (charged particles at midrapidity regarded as trigger and associated particles) correlation function, ii) extraction of the near-side jet peak (the signal) and background yields containing also the away-side jet yields, by fitting the two-particle correlation function, iii) calculation of the $v_{2}$ of particle pairs represented by the trigger particles using three-particle correlations in p--Pb collisions, for the first time, and the scalar product method with the three-subevent technique in Pb--Pb collisions, and iv) extraction of the $v_{2}$ of jet particles, in given trigger- and associated-particle \pt intervals, using a two-component fit function that takes into account the relative contribution from both jets and background to the particle-pair $v_2$.